Bandit based centralized matching in two-sided markets for peer to peer lending: Sequential decision making

 \subsection{Matching with Early Termination (GS-BLEMET)}

 One of the drawbacks of the baseline UCB algorithm is that in the absence of networked environments or absence of side observations as is the case with previous studies \cite{caron2012leveraging,mannor2011bandits}, the lenders are not able to view the preferences for lenders also competing for that borrower.
 This issue is also aggravated since we do not consider strategic agents in our settings and the preferences set by the lenders at each time step is bereft of external information about their standing among other lenders for a specific borrower.
-That is, if the lender $l$'s estiamte of the empirical upper bound $cu_l(b)$ of a borrower arm $b$ is already very high compared to the other lenders, then it is better to match $b$ to $l$, update $b$'s remaining amount to bid on and remove the lender from the further rounds, so that the other lenders can revise their estimates of the borrowers.
+That is, if the lender $l$'s estiamte of the empirical upper bound $cu_l(b)$ of a borrower arm $b$ is already very high compared to the other lenders, and it gets matched to $b$ at $t$, then we can finalize the matching of $b$ to $l$, update $b$'s remaining amount to continue the matching for and remove the lender $l$ from the further rounds, so that the other lenders can revise their estimates of the borrowers.
 This is reminiscent of the successive elimination algorithm used in the bandit settings \cite{even2006action}.
 To that end, we devise an algorithm for \underline{B}orrower and \underline{LE}nder \underline{M}atching with \underline{E}arly \underline{T}ermination (BLEMET) described in Algorithm~\ref{alg:blemet}.
 We define two symbols: $\Upsilon_{b, t}$ = $\{cu_{l}(b)\}$ $\forall l \in \mathcal{L}$, which stores the UCB of all lenders $l$ with respect to the borrower $b$ at step $t$, and $\Theta_l$ = $\{cu_{l}(b)\}$ $\forall b \in \mathcal{B}$ which stores the UCB of all borrowers $b$ with respect to the lender $l$'s estimates.
 The main steps in this design of the algorithm can be summarized in these three steps (note that in our centralized platform, the matching and decisions of termination are driven solely by the platform/matching algorithm itself and the agents drive this decision by adjusting their utilities through their preferences over time unlike a decentralized distributed setting):